hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 # cscd350-f24-AndTheyWereRoomates
 [Project Link](https://github.com/hbarton2/cscd350-f24-AndTheyWereRoomates/tree/readMe)
 #To Start
-You will be able to download the jar file that is either GUI or CLI.
+You  can download our source code and compile it yourself, or you will be able to download the precompiled jar file in releases
-Or grab the exec in the releases tab in the GitHub

 # CLI Instructions
 Upon booting up in CLI mode, you'll be presented with the terminal.
 You should see a line saying